The Ultimate Sri Lanka Travel Guide: What to See, Know and Do

 The express bus system that runs in the south is the perfect answer to this; small, air-conditioned mini buses that run regular routes between places like Galle and Colombo (LKR 450) or Kandy to Dambulla (LKR 410).

-They’re quick, efficient, and comfortable, if not a little splurge compared to other modes of transport.
+They’re quick, efficient, and comfortable if not a little splurge compared to other modes of transport.

 HOW TO GET AROUND SRI LANKA BY TUK TUK

-If there’s one mode of transport that always signals adventure in this part of the world, the zippy little tuk tuk is definitely it.
+If there’s one mode of transport that always signals adventure in this part of the world, the zippy little tuk-tuk is definitely it.

-These colourful three-wheeled auto rickshaws weave in and around the traffic and are omnipresent around the island, so you can be sure that you jump in one pretty much anywhere you go.
+These colourful three-wheeled auto-rickshaws weave in and around the traffic and are omnipresent around the island, so you can be sure that you jump in one pretty much anywhere you go.

-The tuk tuk is a great way to get around cities quickly and efficiently, and they’re generally happy to take you just about anywhere.
+The tuk-tuk is a great way to get around cities quickly and efficiently, and they’re generally happy to take you just about anywhere.
 Just be sure that you either negotiate the fare before you jump in - or, if available, ask them to turn on the meter.

 We actually refused to use any Tuk tuks in Colombo that weren’t running on metered fares thanks to a few ‘tuk tuk mafia’ idiots ruining it for everyone else.

-It is also possible to take a tuk tuk between cities/destinations, and while it’s not a huge expense, it will obviously cost you more than the local bus would.
+It is also possible to take a tuk-tuk between cities/destinations, and while it’s not a huge expense, it will obviously cost you more than the local bus would.
 To give you an idea, we once caught a Tuk tuk from Udawalawe National Park to Mirissa (a 3-hour journey) for USD $30.
-The tuk tuk is also an awesome way to see the local countryside, with the opportunity to stop at various spots along the way.

-A few tips for using tuk tuks in Sri Lanka:
+A few tips for using tuk-tuks in Sri Lanka:

 • Always negotiate, unless you’re happy with the fee

-• Use the PICKME app in Colombo or Kandy (essentially uber for tuk tuks)
+• Use the PICKME app in Colombo or Kandy (essentially Uber for tuk tuks)

 • Always get to know your driver - they’re always wonderfully friendly and happy to provide local recommendations for food etc.